CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/03-Smarter-Forms/1-Playbook.md

 ##

-Now that you have added the playbook to the workspace, see how it's showing up as a tab on the record page at the very end.
+Now that you have added the playbook to the workspace, take note of how it's showing up as a tab on the record page at the very end, the last tab.
 Let's move it to the very beginning.
 This is how it looks now – go ahead and click on the link in the upper right 'open in UI Builder' (and if there's a pop up, continue to UI Builder)

 ![](./Playbook%20Images/Telework%20playbook%20move%20to%20first.jpg)